vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

   <img src="/labs/lab-09/images/tree_terminology.png"/>
 </p>

+Root
-- Root: The first Node in the tree.
-Similar to the Head Node in a LinkedList.
+: The first Node in the tree.
+Similar to the *Head Node* in a LinkedList.

+Edge
-- Edge: The connection between Nodes.
+: The connection between Nodes.
 Typically a pointer.

+Parent
-- Parent: Any Node that has a child.
+: Any Node that has a child.

+Child
-- Child: Any Node belonging to a Parent.
+: Any Node belonging to a Parent.

+Siblings
-- Siblings: Any Nodes that share the same parent.
+: Any Nodes that share the same parent.

+Leaf
-- Leaf: Any Node without any children
+: Any Node without any children

+Subtree
-- Subtree: By definition, every Subtree is its own Tree, and must follow the same rules as its Parent.
+: By definition, every Subtree is its own Tree, and must follow the same rules as its Parent.

 Tree Data Structures are very flexible, and can be tweaked to fit a problem as needed.
 Without any bounding rules, a Tree can have any number of children at each Node.
 Observe: